Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Qt6Vb09qrrI?si=ctB7SIH2phpU3zcL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Real-time graphics are only really feasible when rendered by a GPU.
 But up till this demo, GPUs were not able to perform arbitrary calculations.
-All of the calculations you needed for simple lighting and shadow map usage were performed by specialized hardware, which were not capable to run arbitrary programs.
+All calculations you needed for simple lighting and shadow map usage were performed by specialized hardware, which were not capable to run arbitrary programs.

 This demo shows one of the first examples of "shaders".
 Shader is just a program that can run on a GPU.
 There are multiple types of shaders, but first one to appear are Vertex and Pixel shaders.
-Vertex shaders are executed per-vertex, and they calculate properties of a vertex the are executed for.
-While Pixel shaders are executed per-pixel, and in simplest terms, responsible for calculating final color of a pixel.
+Vertex shaders are executed per-vertex, and they calculate properties of a vertex they are executed for.
+While Pixel shaders are executed per-pixel, and in the simplest terms, responsible for calculating final color of a pixel.

 This demo shows what Pixel shaders can acomplish, specifically how pixel shaders allow surface to change its properties based on certain conditions.